 During World War II, the Delaware River federal channel was deepened to 40 feet along more than 100 miles from Philadelphia to the sea; a multi-year project further deepening it to 45 feet is on track for 2018 completion.
 In total, the District is responsible for some 500 miles of navigable waterways.

 As a result, the District has always been closely linked to dredging.
-Once part of the District and still co-located in the Wanamaker Building, the Marine Design Center designs and delivers dredges, survey boats, work boats, barges and other floating plant for the Corps, Army, and other federal agencies.
+Once part of the District and still co-located in Philadelphia, the Marine Design Center designs and delivers dredges, survey boats, work boats, barges and other floating plant for the Corps, Army, and other federal agencies.
 Philadelphia is home port to the McFarland, which covers the East Coast as one of the Corps’ four “minimum fleet” hopper dredges.

 Since the 1990s, dredging has gained in prominence with the replenishing of beaches and dunes with sand to help protect New Jersey and Delaware coastal communities from storms.
 After Superstorm Sandy in October 2012, the Philadelphia District first responded to more than 60 FEMA missions that included de-watering a major municipal waste treatment plant, converting former Army barracks to temporary housing, and filling a breach that had cut off the barrier island town of Mantoloking.
 The District then proceeded to fully restore all 12 of its existing beachfill projects by the end of 2013; completed three projects not yet constructed before Sandy; and is currently constructing the remaining two.